I’m a fiction writer and translator from Polish.

 I’m a PhD candidate at CUNY Graduate Center.

 My dissertation is on Polish writer and painter Józef Czapski and Marcel Proust.
 I teach Polish literature at Hunter College, with a focus on modern and contemporary works and translation studies.
-I am also Teacher-in-Residence at the Proust Center at the NYPL.
+I was the 2024-2025 Teacher-in-Residence at the Proust Center at the NYPL.

 You can reach me at mmzaleska@gmail.com.